aeksco/movies/README.md

 # movies

-:movie_camera: An on-going list of movies I've watched
+:movie_camera: An on-going list of movies I've been watching

 ---